 From award-winning Spanish author Ray Loriga comes a dystopian novel about authority, manipulation, and the disappearance of privacy that “calls to mind The Handmaid’s Tale by Margaret Atwood [and] Blindness by José Saramago” (Alfaguara Prize Winner Citation).

-At first, the city proves to be a paradise: a stunning glass dome of endless transparent highways, buildings, trains, and markets.
-Everything its inhabitants need is provided to them—food, protection, a home—and the family quickly, unquestioningly, settles into their new life.
+At first, the city proves to be a paradise: a stunning glass dome of endless highways, buildings, trains, and markets.
+Everything its inhabitants need is provided to them—food, protection, shelter—and the family quickly, unquestioningly, settles into their new life.
 But, soon, a sinister underlay begins to emerge.
-Neither secrets nor walls are permitted here, and strict order, authoritarian calm, and absolute transparency must always reign supreme.
+Neither secrets nor walls are permitted here, and strict order, authoritarian calm, and transparency must always reign supreme.

 In a society in which everything private is public, the most chilling portent of our future emerges.
-A winner of the prestigious Alfaguara Prize in Spain, Surrender is an urgent novel about dignity and rebellion and the lengths we go to preserve humanity, love, and, ultimately, hope.
+Surrender is an urgent novel about dignity and rebellion and the lengths we go to preserve love, hope, and humanity.